 Eggs are used for a plethora of cooking and baking applications including binding, leavening, and adding moisture, and different plant-based foods are used to replicate these properties based on what’s needed.
 Keep reading to discover just what’s in every vegan egg variety.

 Whether you’re in the mood for a satisfying scramble or a sophisticated quiche, there’s a quality vegan egg replacement.
 Here is how to swap out chicken eggs in common cooking recipes.

 1 Scrambled eggs

 When it comes to a solid scramble, you’ve got options.
-Firm or extra-firm tofu is a classic.
-Simply press the excess moisture out of a block of tofu, crumble, and warm it through in a pan with a sprinkling of salt, pepper, and turmeric for color.
+Firm or extra-firm tofu is a classic go-to.
+Simply press the excess moisture out of a block of tofu, crumble, and warm it up in a pan with a sprinkling of salt, pepper, and turmeric for color.
 The tofu method doesn’t require a ton of effort, but for minimal effort, reach for a bottle of liquid egg.
-The directions: scramble like an egg.
-Cook thoroughly.
+The directions: scramble like an egg and cook thoroughly.
 Products such as JUST Egg and Simply Eggless couldn’t make scrambled eggs any more convenient—you don’t even have to deal with a shell!

 2 Quiches and omelets